calorab/concertMonster-client/README.md

 # ConcertMonster-React-Fullstack-Capstone
 "ConcertMonster" | Thinkful fullstack Capstone
 The ConcertMonsetr app is an easy way to search, follow, and keep track of when your favorite artists or bands are coming to your town!
-Insid eyou can creat an account, search for artists and save artists to your followed artists list.
+Inside you can creat an account, search for artists and save artists to your followed artists list.
 You can also get more information or even purchase tickets by clicking on the 'More From Songkick' button next to each saved artist!
 ## Screenshots

 Home Page View | Login Page View